danmar/cppcheck/man/manual.md

 # Check Level

+## Reduced

+The "reduced" check level performs a limited data flow analysis.
+If developers want to run cppcheck directly during development and require faster results than "normal" provides then this reduced checking can be an option.

 ## Normal

 The "normal" check level is chosen by default.
 Our aim is that this checking level will provide an effective checking in "reasonable" time.